ahmostafa147/dsc80-project/README.md

 <iframe src="assets/side_distribution_mcar.html" width="800" height="600" frameBorder="0"></iframe>

 This shows the distribution of missingness for <code class="language-plaintext highlighter-rouge">“killsat15”</code> and their respective means.
-The missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is perfectly split between the two sides <code class="language-plaintext highlighter-rouge">“Blue”</code> and <code class="language-plaintext highlighter-rouge">“Red”</code>.
+The missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is perfectly split between the two sides, <code class="language-plaintext highlighter-rouge">“Blue”</code> and <code class="language-plaintext highlighter-rouge">“Red”</code>.

 Our observed total variation distance (TVD) was: 0.0

 Our p-value was: 1.0

-This would mean that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is not dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column.
+This drove us to the conclusion that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does not depend on the <code class="language-plaintext highlighter-rouge">“side”</code> column.

 Here is the empirical distribution of the test statistic:

 <iframe src="assets/tvd_mcar.html" width="800" height="600" frameBorder="0"></iframe>

-The data we had in our hypothesis testing did not have any rows without values. <code class="language-plaintext highlighter-rouge">“kills”</code> were recorded in every single game for every single individual in the dataset, so we did not need to impute any data in order to complete the data for our hypothesis testing.

 ---

 ## Hypothesis Testing

+The data used in our hypothesis testing did not have any rows without values. <code class="language-plaintext highlighter-rouge">“kills”</code> were recorded in every single game for each player in the dataset, so we did not need to impute or drop any data in order to complete the data for our hypothesis testing.

-**Null Hypothesis**: The proportion of **support** position winning and having higher kills is equal to the proportion of support position winning and having less kills.
+**Null Hypothesis**: The proportion of support position winning and having higher kills is equal to the proportion of support position winning and having less kills.
-**Alternative Hypothesis**: The proportion of **support** position winning and having higher kills is less than the proportion of support position winning and having less kills.
+**Alternative Hypothesis**: The proportion of support position winning and having higher kills is less than the proportion of support position winning and having less kills.

-Test Statistic: We will be using the proportion of games won.
-* We chose to use proportions because we are looking at has_more_kills influence on the winrate of a player.
-Significance Level: 5% (0.05)
-* We chose this significance level because it is the standard
-p-value: 0
-* We did 10,000 simulations
+Our null and alternative hypotheses were driven from our observation of the change in win rate for the support position based on whether they had more kills or not.
+Our test Statistic will be the difference between the proportion of games won while having more kills and the proportion of the games won while having less kills.
+We will be testing on a significance level of 5%.
+The cutoff was chosen because it is the most used in the analysis field.

+Result:
+After running 100,000 simulations and checking probability of the observation in the data occurance, we got a p-value of 0.

+##### Conclusion:
-Conclusion: Since the p value is 0, we reject the null hypothesis.
-Our observations is not consistent with the hypothesis that the change in win rate for supports with more kills than their lane opponents is less than 0.
-We believe this means that supports having more kills may be detrimental to the team winning the game.
+Our test was statistically significant, so we reject the null hypothesis.
+The observation we saw in our data did not happen due to random chance, so we conclude that support having more kills may be detrimental to the team winning the game.

 ---